 Templates for Impactfully Designed Reporting

-Regardless of the industry you’re in, marketing reports play a fundamental role in how information is shared, how decisions are made and the perception the reader has of the work done.
+Regardless of the industry you’re in, marketing reports play a fundamental role in how information is shared, how decisions are made, and the perception the reader has of the work done.
 Our ability to understand and read information in certain ways is innate and hard-wired.
 Even when ‘design shouldn’t matter,’ it does, so don’t miss out on the opportunity that comes with investing in good report design.

 We know how important reporting is in the marketing space so we’ve curated the best marketing templates by reviewing hundreds of options.
 You can read our article, on the best ecommerce looker studio reports, check out our sales report templates, or if you’re looking to improve your own reports, here are 10 Useful Google Sheets tips for digital marketers.